Joseph Robson family of early Victoria

 Stephanie Dew

-descendant of Joseph and Jane Robson, via their daughter Hannah Johns and grand-daughter Mary Jane Curnow, has made an extensive study of the Joseph Robson family history and kindly provided much of the information and photography from which this site has been developed.
-Since the site commenced, Stephanie has published (2004)
+descendant of Joseph and Jane Robson, via their daughter Hannah Johns and grand-daughter Mary Jane Curnow, made an extensive study of the Joseph Robson family history and provided much of the information and photography from which this site has been developed.
+Stephanie published (2004)

 Joseph Robson A Life On Three Continents

-a book of 143 pages being her version of the story of Joseph Robson and his family.
-Highly recommended.
+a book of 143 pages being her version of the story of Joseph Robson and his family

 The Years before Coming to Victoria